zviels/static-express-site/README.md

 I created a JSON file to store all the data about the projects I have built, and used [Pug JS](https://pugjs.org/) to complete provided templates that utilize the JSON to generate the markup that is ultimately displayed in the browser.

-I then used NodeJS and Express to -
+I also used NodeJS and Express to -

 - Import the required dependencies.
 - Link the JSON with the Pug templates.